SamG101-Developer/SPP-Primer-2/Writerside/topics/2-4-Comments.md

 <secondary-label ref="doc-complete"/>

-## Introduction to Comments

-Comments in S++ take inspiration from Python, rather than the traditional C-family of comments.

 ## Types of Comments

 Single-line, multi-line, and inline comments are supported in S++.
 The `#` character is used for single-line comments,